knpuniversity/symfony4/knpu/ep5-forms/agree-terms.md

 system.
 Then a more clever solution like creating a set agreed terms method because it's just easier to read and it's easier for people.
 It's easier to learn and know that you can do this.

+Oh, but there's just one more small problem.
+Try to reload the fixtures:

+php bin/console doctrine:fixtures:load

+It... explodes!
+We've made the new `agreedTermsAt` field *required* in the database.
+So, we need to update our fixtures.
+No problem.
+Open `UserFixture`.
+In the first block, add `$user->agreeTerms()`.
+Copy that, and do the same for the admin users.

+Cool!
+Let's make sure that works - reload again.

+And.... all better.